AirtightSecurity/UsingGithub/README.md

 Once you are happy with the changes you have made to the project you then submit a pull request back to the project owner.

-Instructions on how to fork, update and submit a pull request can be found [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)
+Instructions on how to fork, update and submit a pull request can be found [here](https://github.com/AirtightSecurity/UsingGithub/blob/216a68f7f8f32e0581f5fb02f0cbafe8652583ff/exercise-1.md) (work in progress).

+In the meantime try [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)